 Charcot arthropathy (Charcot Foot) is a progressive disease of neurologic origin.
-It is a key concern for diabetics.

 Jean-Martin Charcot, a French neurologist, is given credit for first describing this disease in the 1800's, although he primarily attributed it to complications of syphilis.
 The first published report of diabetes as a causative factor in Charcot arthropathy was reported in 1936.
 And today, Charcot arthropathy is primarly associated with diabetes.